-www.clearygottlieb.com
+clearygottlieb.com

-GUIDE TO BANK UNDERWRITING, DEALING AND BROKERAGE ACTIVITIES - 2012 EDITION
+GUIDE TO BANK UNDERWRITING, DEALING AND BROKERAGE ACTIVITIES

 This Guide is about the capital markets activities of U.S. and foreign banks and bank holding companies in the United States.
 It describes the U.S. regulatory regime applicable to these activities and tries to highlight recent developments respecting the conduct of securities-related and other business under applicable banking and securities laws, including the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Gramm-Leach-Bliley Act, the Bank Holding Company Act, the Glass-Steagall Act and the International Banking Act.
-This Seventeenth Edition speaks as of September 15, 2012 and reflects a substantial re-writing and update from the 2011 edition.
+This Twentieth Edition speaks as of September 15, 2015 and reflects a substantial re-writing and update from the 2014 edition.

-This Guide devotes significant attention to the implications of the credit/securities crisis of 2007-2009, and the dramatic re-focusing that the Dodd-Frank Act requires as its provisions are implemented.
-Dodd-Frank-focused analysis is set out in Part I (Dodd-Frank summary, impact on Gramm-Leach-Bliley Act empowerments and preemption issues), Part II (risk management, municipal securities, "Volcker Rule" implications for proprietary trading and private equity fund investment, hedge fund operations and the new statutory scheme applicable to derivatives), Part III (enhanced restrictions on covered transactions by a bank with its affiliates), Part IV (deposit insurance and related issues), Part V (loan trading), Part VI (private placement and related transactions), Part VII (private equity investments in U.S. banking organizations), Part VIII (investment advisory/management and related developments), Part IX (enhanced broker-dealer requirements), Part X (securitization developments), and Part XI (international linkages and implications).
+This Guide devotes significant attention to the dramatic re-focusing of banking and securities regulation that the Dodd-Frank Act requires.
+Dodd-Frank analysis is set out in Part I (Dodd-Frank summary, impact on Gramm-Leach-Bliley Act empowerments and preemption issues), Part II (risk management, "Volcker Rule" implications for proprietary trading and fund investment, hedge fund operations and derivatives), Part III (enhanced restrictions on a bank's covered transactions with its affiliates), Part V (loan trading), Part VII (private equity investments), Part VIII (investment advisory/management and related developments), Part IX (enhanced broker-dealer requirements), Part X (securitization developments), and Part XI (international linkages).

-This Guide consists of 11 Parts, and is supplemented by a more detailed Table of Contents and Index of Defined Terms to make it easier to locate (and cross refer to) specific issues and areas of interest.
+This Guide consists of 12 Parts, and is supplemented by a detailed Table of Contents and Index of Defined Terms to make it easier to locate (and cross refer to) specific issues and areas of interest.